-The Daring Bakers’ April 2012 challenge, hosted by Jason at Daily Candor, were two Armenian standards: nazook and nutmeg cake.
-Nazook is a layered, yeasted dough pastry with a sweet filling, and nutmeg cake is a fragrant, nutty coffee-style cake.
+The Daring Bakers April 2012 challenge hosted by Jason at Daily Candor presented two Armenian standards: nazook and nutmeg cake.
+Nazook is a layered, yeasted dough pastry with a sweet filling, and nutmeg cake is a fragrant, nutty, coffee-style cake.

-Though I very much wanted to bake both the nazook and the nutmeg cake, thus far I have managed only the nutmeg cake.
+I very much wanted to bake both but thus far have managed to bake only the nutmeg cake.
 If the nazook is anywhere near as delicious as the nutmeg cake, then I know I’m in for a treat.
 The nutmeg cake was so delicious it inspired me to write a new list titled, “If I owned a bakery, I would sell this.”

 Not into nutmeg?
-In his instructions to the Daring Bakers, Jason wrote, “Nutmeg cake, despite its moniker, can be made with cinnamon or cardamom instead, and can also use different nuts on the top (or none at all).
-Like with nazook, there are substantial possibilities to change the spice & nut choices on top of the basic cake recipe.”
+In his instructions to the Daring Bakers, Jason wrote that nutmeg cake can be made with cinnamon or cardamom instead of nutmeg.
+Instead of walnuts, different nuts on the top, or none at all, are also possibilities.

 - 1 cup milk